symlex/symlex/README.md

 [![Build Status](https://travis-ci.org/lastzero/symlex.png?branch=master)](https://travis-ci.org/lastzero/symlex)

 This ready-to-use boilerplate app is built on Silex, Symfony Components (for dependency injection instead of Pimple) plus Sympathy Components, which add routing and bootstrapping (https://github.com/lastzero/sympathy).
 Twitter Bootstrap, RequireJS and AngularJS are used for the example front-end code (static home page, login form and simple user management).
-You can use the back-end with any JavaScript library and REST client or to output static HTML/XML.
-Symlex also supports command line applications.
+You can use the back-end with any JavaScript library/REST client or to output static HTML.
+Command line applications are supported as well.

-**The goal of this project is to simplify Web app development by combining the best available components into a working  system.**
+**The goal of this project is to simplify Web app development by combining Silex and Symfony Components into a working  system that favors convention over configuration.**

 Setup
 -----